bsolomon1124/misc/azure/azure_notes.md

 - **Activity Logs**: record when resources are created or modified
 - **Metrics**: tell you how the resource is performing and the resources that it's consuming
 - **Application Insights**: monitors the availability, performance, and usage of your web applications
+    - Visually analyze telemetry data
 - **Azure Monitor for containers**: monitors the performance of container workloads
 - **Azure Monitor for VMs**: monitors your Azure VMs at scale
 - Begins collecting data as soon as you add a resource to a new Azure subscription
+- Can use autoscale to add or remove resources as appropriate

 **Azure Service Health**: provides personalized guidance and support when issues with Azure services affect you.